How to Make the Most of Nature in 2025

 We often overlook what we have in our own backyard, but we'd urge you to reconsider what is most accessible.
 If you live in close proximity to a river, consider a stroll along its banks.

-If you live near a park, start your morning in a green setting that helps frame your day for the day for the better.
-Our personal pick in the Basel are are:
+If you live near a park, start your morning in a green setting that helps frame your day for the better.
+Our favorite green parks in the Basel area are:

 If you Live in Switzerland, visit a UNESCO World Heritage Site:

 Switzerland is home to 13 UNESCO World Heritage sites, all of which are impressive in their own right.
 If you aren‘t sure where to start, consider reviewing the list and select those most appealing to you.
-We can highly suggest a visit to the almighty Aletsch Glacier, spanning over 20 km in distance and the longest glacier in the Alpine region, this stunning area is worth a visit.
-We provide hike suggestions of this area in our first book, Fresh Air Kids Switzerland.
+We can highly suggest a visit to the mighty Aletsch Glacier, spanning over 20 km in distance and the longest glacier in the Alpine region, this stunning body of ice is worth a visit.
+We provide hiking routes and suggestions in our first book, Fresh Air Kids Switzerland.

-If you are looking to get a closer and more personal experience with the Aletsch Glacier, consider hiring a guide and taking a tour.
+If you are looking to get an indepth Aletsch Glacier experience, consider hiring a guide and taking a tour.
 We profile all of the details for this remarkable experience in our newest book, Fresh Air Adventures Switzerland (English and German).

 Try Something New with an Adventurous Flair:

-The allure of experiencing something you have never done before is enticing.
+The allure of new adventures is enticing.
 As we age, we often neglect the novelty of the new in exchange for the comfortable.
 Shake yourself out of that mindset and dare to try a new activities.

 (Link resources below)